Get the Marcus mobile banking app

 So let’s clear things up.

-Now, with the basics out of the way, let’s take a closer look at some of the other key differences between a credit score and a credit report.
+Let's go over some other key differences between a credit score and a credit report.

 Because the information in your credit reports can impact your ability to borrow, you’ll want to review them regularly to make sure your financial information is accurate and complete.